Online Poker in USA for Real Money

 Some poker operators that accept US players even accept Bitcoin if you prefer to put your faith in cryptocurrency, although fluctuating value can always be an issue.

 Will Online Poker Ever Be Fully Licensed and Regulated Across the US?

 It looks that way, although no one knows exactly when it will happen.
 There have been numerous bills over the last few years that if passed would allow for regulated, legalized and taxed online poker.

 Organizations like the Poker Players Alliance and the newly former FairPlayUSA continue to lobby hard for fully legal online poker.
 There has been some positive work done on a state-level but thus far USA-wide fully-licensed online poker has eluded fans of the game.

-New York, California, Massachusetts and Pennsylvania are just a few of the states on the verge of offering legal, licensed online poker in the coming months and Pennsylvania and West Virginia have already passed legislation that will see online poker live in 2019.
+New York, California and Massachusetts are a few of the states on the verge of offering legal, licensed online poker in the coming months and Pennsylvania and West Virginia have already passed legislation that will see online poker live in 2019.